Performance Details

 Target #1: 30% of all buildings scheduled for priority fire and life safety building inspections to be found in compliance at time of inspection.

 Prioritization of commercial building inspections continues to be based upon those occupancies that are at greatest risk of fire-related injuries, fatalities, property loss, and community impact.
 The division is striving to increase owner/occupant hazard awareness and self-inspections so a greater number of buildings will be found in compliance with legal standards at the time of inspection.
 When an inspection generates an Order to Correct Deficiencies, each deficiency must be rectified as mandated by the Alaska Supreme Court in Adams vs. the State of Alaska.
-There were 6,355 follow up communication actions in support of the 664 fire inspections in FY2022.
-Related links: Target Last Modified: 11/18/2022 |
+The Life Safety Inspection Bureau conducted 5852 follow up actions associated with correcting inspection deficiencies, conducting investigations, and providing technical assistance in FY2024.
+Related links: Target Last Modified: 11/04/2024 |

 B: Result -Reduce property loss due to fire. |